 Pets are not allowed below the canyon rim.

 Where can I visit with my pet?

 To help everyone enjoy the park and for the safety of you, your pet, and park wildlife, the following regulations apply in Grand Canyon National Park.
-Rules differ on neighboring national forest and state land.
+Rules differ on neighboring national forest, state, and tribal lands.

 Pets are not permitted:

 Tips for a great visit with your pet

 Grand Canyon Kennel (South Rim) 928-638-0534NOTE: The Kennel remains CLOSED AT THIS TIME (3/24/2021)